The following are some questions we have been asked about the Yelapa Yoga Retreat .

 While the retreats in Maine are held entirely in “social silence”, the retreats in Mexico have periods of silence.
 For most of these retreats, we participants are asked to refrain from social conversation after the evening meditation until after brunch the following morning.
 Of course, anyone may choose to have as much “alone time” as they would like to extend the periods of silence.
 The will also be other silent periods during the retreat determined by the flow of the retreat process.
 Most people today have busy lives and spend very little time in silence.
 Silence is restful, being the mirror of our natural state.
 Silent community creates a supportive environment in which to deepen understanding, awareness, openness and, compassion.
 This greatly enhances the benefits of a yoga retreat.

 The practice of aligning with our true nature beyond the habitual patterns of conditioning.

 What are the meals like?

-There will be brunch, a snack mid-afternoon and dinner at 6:30.
+There will be early morning tea, fruit and yogurt from 7-8AM before the morning session and a hearty brunch at 10AM and dinner at 6PM.
 All meals are healthy vegetarian, carefully prepared by local women with fresh, local ingredients.